 Where does our Chile come from?

-Are multiple pounds too much to use?
+Is 10 pounds too much to order?

 No, Our Chile comes in 1 pound bags.
 Use a pound as needed, store the rest in your freezer.
+Great for Restaurants!

-Can I get different temperatures?
+Can I get different temperatures (hot, mild, medium)?

 Yes!
 Order the "sampler" and let us know what kind and how many of each you want in our notes section.
 Or email us at firstname.lastname@example.org with your choices.

 When was the Chile picked?

 Our Chile was picked the last harvest.
 It was roasted the next day, packed and put into our giant freezers where it waits for a home.

 Almost.
 We freeze the Chile with skin on.
 This helps protect the "meat" of the pepper.
 After thawing simply take the skin off, it almost falls off, cut off the stem and remove seeds.
 Then it's ready to put on a steak or burger or dice it and use it in your favorite recipes.

 What is the difference between Green, Red & Pintado?